configcat-labs/ab-testing-in-ios-sample/README.md

 ### Prerequisites

 - A Mac computer
-- The latest version of XCode
+- The latest version of Xcode

 ### How to run the app